Skip to content

 Guppy Bent Spine (Scoliosis)

-Scoliosis is a spinal deformity that causes a guppy’s backbone to curve into a visible C or S shape.
-Unlike most of the other conditions in this guide, scoliosis is not an infection and cannot be caught or spread to other fish.
-It is a structural physical problem — and unfortunately in most cases it is permanent.
+• Unlike most other conditions in this guide, scoliosis is not an infection and cannot be caught or spread to other fish.
+It’s a structural physical problem, and unfortunately in most cases it’s permanent.

-➜ Visible curve in the spine — C shaped or S shaped depending on severity
+➜ Visible curve in the spine, C shaped or S shaped depending on severity

-➜ Difficulty swimming normally — the fish may swim at an angle or struggle to maintain direction
+➜ Difficulty swimming normally, the fish may swim at an angle or struggle to maintain direction

 ➜ Reduced activity compared to healthy tank mates